 While Canada’s numbers continue to grow, our market share of the tourism industry is not keeping pace with other countries.
 The UNWTO ranks Canada as 17th in overall visitation globally when we had been as high as 8th in 2000.
 Canada is also the only country to fall out of the top ten since 2000.

 The recent much-needed and long overdue increase in international visitation, favourable currency exchange and federal support of Connecting America are all positive signs.
 Yet a single year’s result does not make a sustainable pattern.
 Further, the 2015 performance reinforces two systemic weaknesses of Canadian tourism: the impact of currency fluctuation and a reliance on domestic travel.

-Canada’s market share of international tourism will continue to weaken without addressing key marketing, aviation cost, product investment, visa processing and labour issues as identified by TIAC.
+Canada’s market share of international tourism will continue to weaken without addressing key labour, access, cost competitiveness, and marketing funding issues as identified by TIAC.
 The 2015 results to date—strong international arrivals buoyed by favourable exchange rates—should be seen as a platform for continued improvement not a signal that the industry is performing at ideal levels.

-TIAC's members believe that public policy challenges in three key areas are inhibiting growth in the sector: Marketing, Access and Product.
+TIAC's members believe that public policy challenges in four key areas are inhibiting growth in the sector: Labour, Access, Cost Competitiveness and Marketing Funding.

 Path to immigration for all streams and for all skill levels that include hospitality

 Immigration streams must meet labour market needs at all skill levels